kayticodes/kayticodes/README.md

 - 👋 Hi, I’m Kayti Martens
 - 👀 I’m interested in building a fundamental understanding of software through hands on projects
-- 🌱 I’m currently studying software engeneering Oregon State University.
+- 🌱 Currently studying software engeneering Oregon State University
+- 🍎 Previously studied Linguistics at University of California, Berkeley
-- 💞️ I’m looking to collaborate on hackathons and portfolio projects.
+- 💞️ I’m looking to collaborate on hackathons and portfolio projects
-- 📫 How to reach me: Linkedin (https://www.linkedin.com/in/catherine-potgieter/) or Instagram (@kayti.updates)
+- 📫 How to reach me: Linkedin (https://www.linkedin.com/in/catherine-martens/)